haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/debug-theme.md

 ## Locate templates {#debug-theme-templ}

-To locate the template that is responsible for a specific part of the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} or Admin, you can use Magento built-in template hints.
+To locate the template that is responsible for a specific part of the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} or Admin, you can use Magento built-in template hints.

 To enable template hints: